 Snippets can be added to Square Online sites only.

-Integration with the checkout flow is not supported.
+Integration with the checkout flow isn't supported.
 A snippet is injected at the end of the

 <head>element on all pages on a site, except checkout pages.
-You should not attempt to integrate with any part of the checkout flow on a Square Online site.
+You shouldn't attempt to integrate with any part of the checkout flow on a Square Online site.

 An application can add one snippet per site.
 A site can contain snippets from multiple applications, but only one snippet from a given application.

 You must disclose information to the seller about your snippet, such as how to use the snippet, the information that it collects, and how to enable or disable it.